dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

 ```
-usage: planarconfig [-v] [--uids] [--fix[0|1]] <file>|<directory>...
+usage: planarconfig [-v] [--uids] [--3x3 N] [--fix[0|1]] <file>|<directory>...

 The planarconfig utility detects the actual planar configuration of
 uncompressed pixel data of color images with Photometric Interpretation
 RGB or YBR_FULL and optionally correct non matching values of attribute
 Planar Configuration of the image.

+If the average difference of sample values between 3x3 tiles assuming
+color-by-pixel is lesser than the specified threshold, a color-by-plane
+planar configuration is selected.
+Otherwise the average chroma
-The average chroma (s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all
+(s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all pixels and the sum of
-pixels and the sum of absolute differences of sample values of adjoining
+absolute differences of sample values of adjoining pixels is calculated and
-pixels is calculated and resulting values on assuming color-by-pixel or
+resulting values on assuming color-by-pixel or color-by-plane planar
-color-by-plane planar configuration are compared.
-If the significance of the
+configuration are compared.
+If the significance of the difference in the
-difference in the average chroma is greater than the significance of the
+average chroma is greater than the significance of the difference in the sum
-difference in the sum of absolute differences of sample values, the planar
+of absolute differences of sample values, the planar configuration which
-configuration which resulted in the lesser chroma value is selected -
+resulted in the lesser chroma value is selected - otherwise the planar
-otherwise the planar configuration which resulted in lesser differences of
+configuration which resulted in lesser differences of sample values of
-sample values of adjoining pixels is selected.
+adjoining pixels is selected.

 For each processed file one of the characters:
 p - no pixel data